WORK ACCIDENT

 - Person deemed to be a worker (such as jurors, work experience students or some volunteers).

-If you’ve been injured or have fallen ill at work, you need to report it to your employer’s workers’ compensation insurer within 6 months of your injury.
+If you’ve been injured or have fallen ill at work, you must report it to your employer’s workers’ compensation insurer within 6 months of your injury.

 How long will my claim take?